bigpon/bigpon.github.io/index.md

 ---
 layout: default
 ---
-### **Research scientist, FAIR, Meta, NYC, US**
+### **Ph.D., NYC, US**

 ## About
 ---
-<p align="justify"> I'm currently a research scientist at Meta FAIR, NYC.
-I have worked in Meta Codec Avatars Lab, Nagoya University, Academia Sinica, ASUS, and Realtek for more than 8 years.
+<p align="justify"> I have worked at Meta FAIR and Codec Avatars Lab, Nagoya University, Academia Sinica, ASUS, and Realtek for over 10 years.
 I received my Ph.D.
 (2021) in the Graduate School of Informatics at Nagoya University and M.S.
 (2011) and B.S.
 (2009) degrees in the School of Communication Engineering at National Chiao Tung University.
 My research topics focus on speech generation applications based on machine learning methods, such as neural vocoder, voice conversion, speech enhancement, and speech bandwidth expansion. </p>
-<a href="res/download/CV_YiChiaoWu_20250811.pdf" download="CV_YiChiaoWu.pdf">[Resume]</a><br />
+<a href="res/download/CV_YiChiaoWu_20251217.pdf" download="CV_YiChiaoWu.pdf">[Resume]</a><br />
 <a href="res/download/20211014_Publications.pdf" download="Publication_YiChiaoWu.pdf">[Publication list]</a><br />
 <a href="res/download/20210327_Research_Overview.pptx" download="Research_YiChiaoWu.pptx">[Research overview]</a><br />
 <a href="http://hdl.handle.net/2237/0002000268">[Ph.D. thesis]</a> <a href="https://youtu.be/UDVn7sdTQm8">[Video]</a><br />